Croakieee/textAnalyzer/README.md

 - Count the number of unique words in the text.
 - Calculate the average word length in the text.
 - Count the number of characters without spaces in the text.
+- Identify the most frequent words in the text.
+- Identify the most frequent letters in the text.
 - Check if the text is empty.

 ## How to Use